 - Protriptyline (Vivactil)

 - Diazepam (Valium)

 - Lorazepam (Ativan)

 Again, antidepressants and antianxiety drugs may help to alleviate the emotional and psychological burden of tinnitus for some patients, but they do not appear to impact tinnitus itself.
 Research shows very limited efficacy in patients without anxiety, depression or obsessive compulsive disorder.
-Moreover, some research suggests that antidepressants and antianxiety medications may reduce neural plasticity, making it harder for patients to naturally habituate to tinnitus over time.
 However, for patients with significant behavioral issues, psychoactive drugs may provide beneficial relief.

 “Off-label” refers to any medication that is being used for a purpose other than what it has been approved for by the U.S. Food and Drug Administration (FDA).
 An array of drugs has been anecdotally used off-label for tinnitus relief.
 These include antihistamines, anticonvulsants, anesthetics, and even anti-alcohol drugs.
 However, there is very little scientific evidence illustrating that any of these medications provide measurable tinnitus improvement.

 A number of over-the-counter substances (pills, powders, herbs, drops, etc.) are misleadingly marketed as “tinnitus remedies” and even "miracle cures."
 There is no reliable scientific evidence that these products — or the ingredients within them — have any impact on tinnitus.
 While there may be anecdotal success stories about these products, any reported improvements are likely due to a short-term placebo effect.
 Patients should beware of these products, as they are not fully regulated for safety by the FDA and have no scientifically measurable effect.